Escaped murderer Danelo Cavalcante captured

 The end to the search for Cavalcante, 34, unfolded just beyond Philadelphia’s heavily populated suburbs, in an area of woods, rolling farmland and a county park.
 The search forced schools to close right at the start of the academic year, led to warnings for homeowners to lock their doors, and blocked roads over the busy Labor Day weekend.

-Overnight into Wednesday, heavily armed law enforcement officers searched for the fugitive through a night of downpours and thunder.
+Overnight into Wednesday, heavily armed law enforcement officers searched for the fugitive through downpours and thunder.

 Cavalcante escaped from the Chester County jail in southeastern Pennsylvania on Aug.
 31 by crab-walking up between two walls that were topped with razor wire, then jumping from the roof and dashing away.
 He had been awaiting transfer to state prison after being sentenced days earlier for fatally stabbing his girlfriend, and is wanted in connection with another killing in Brazil.